wongzc/learning-notes/Notes/MySQL/MySQL-Transaction.md

         1. trx_id
             - when a transaction changed a clustered index record, it record the id in
         2. roll_pointer
-            - when changed clustred index record, older ver will be written into undo log
+            - when changed cluster index record, older ver will be written into undo log
             - pointer to undo log
     - so when transaction visit records:
         - trx_id < min_trx_id:
-            - it commited before read view created, can be seen by current transaction
+            - it committed before read view created, can be seen by current transaction
         - trx_id >= max_trx_id:
             - it created after read view, cant be seen by current transaction
             - need to use roll pointer to check down